JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 Building the subblock highly depends on the specific language.
-In general, however, this code inspects the `IElementType`, checks if the node is in a specific `TokenSet` or asserts other properties to determine the correct `Alignment`, `Indent` and `Wrap`.
+In general, however, this code inspects the `IElementType`, checks if the node is in a specific `TokenSet` or asserts other properties to determine the correct `Alignment`, `Indent` and `Wrap` for the child block.
-Additionally, to change the default "block name" taken from class name, return custom `Block.getDebugName()`.
+Additionally, to change the default "block name" taken from class name, return a custom `Block.getDebugName()`.

 The other two more intricate methods that need to be implemented are `getChildAttributes()` and `isIncomplete()`.
 Both are used to determine what indentation to use when `Enter` is pressed and depend on the structure of the custom language.
+To determine the indent for the new line, the formatter engine calls the method `getChildAttributes()` on either the block immediately before the caret or the parent of that block.
+This depends on the return value of the `isIncomplete()` method for the block before the caret.
+If the block before the cursor is incomplete (contains elements that the user will probably type but has not yet typed, like a closing parenthesis of the parameter list or the trailing semicolon of a statement), `getChildAttributes()` is called on the block before the caret;
+otherwise, it's called on the parent block.

 As an example, think of contexts in languages like Java or C that are wrapped in curly braces.
-If the `ASTNode` of the current block is such a context or container element, the `getChildAttributes()` method could return `Indent.getNormalIndent()` because block elements in such a context are usually indented.
+If the `ASTNode` of the current block is such a context or container element, the `getChildAttributes()` method could return `Indent.getNormalIndent()` to indent block elements in such a context.
 Similarly, the `isComplete()` method could check if for such context elements the first and last child are indeed the open and close curly braces and return `false` if not.